SACGF/shariant_docs/docs/site/classification_flags.md

 In the provided screenshot, we can see that we have an open flag asking us to share the classification, a completed internal review, an accepted suggestion and a rejected suggestion, as well as the buttons to create new internal reviews and suggestions.

-You can visit the details of an open flag, or a closed one by clicking on the icon.
+You can visit the details of an open flag or a closed one by clicking on the icon.

 From the details page of an open flag, depending on the type of flag, you can add a comment and potentially change the status of a flag.

-You can raise a new flag by clicking on one of the icons near the bottom with a plus button.
+You can raise a new flag by clicking on icons that have a "plus" button near the bottom of the dialog.

 (The kinds of actions you can take on flags will depend on if you're looking at a classification from your lab or another lab.)